 - Submit to EH&S an intent to ship dry ice form.
 EH&S will review this form with you and, upon successful completion, will certify you to ship dry ice.

 It is necessary to renew your certification every two years because of frequently changing rules and regulations.
-Training sessions reviewing this material are available from EH&S. Contact the EH&S Manager, Rick Mears at (413) 542-8189 [email@example.com] to schedule training or to ask questions regarding the shipment of Dry Ice (carbon dioxide).
+Training sessions reviewing this material are available from the Office of Environmental Health and Safety.
+Contact the EH&S at email@example.com to schedule training or to ask questions regarding the shipment of Dry Ice (carbon dioxide).